Menu

 Notes

 Some recipes add milk to make a cream soup.
-In oriental dishes (from the Philippines, China, or Thailand), chayote is stir-fried with other vegetables or is part of chop-suey.
+In Asian dishes (from the Philippines, China, or Thailand), chayote is stir-fried with other vegetables or is part of chop suey.
 In Brazil, it can be breaded and fried, and in India, its fruit, roots, and shoots are used for curries.